rafaelfagundes/fundamentus-scraper-go/README.md

 \
 `chmod +x fundamentus-scraper-go`
 \
-Server will run on port 80, so if you want another one, change the port before build
+Server will run on port 80, so if you want another one, change the port in enviroment before run